What is Engineering Project Management?

 Getting a project completed on time is of paramount importance, and you learn the skills necessary to get the job done when scheduled.

-The most important is how it changes you as a person from engineer to project manager.
-This is why more people are getting involved with engineering project management.
-AIMS’ project management qualifications have been helping engineers, so they may grow their engineering project management careers.
+The most important is how to become a project manager, and how it integrates your engineering skills with project management skills to handle engineering project.
+This is how more people are getting involved with engineering project management.
+AIMS has been helping engineers grow their engineering project management career since the year 2005.